Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-JIRA-5+.md

 - **Custom 01** -- This is used to specify a JIRA custom property that should be mapped to the built-in SpiraTeam Incident Severity field (which does not exist in JIRA).
 This can be left empty for now and will be discussed below in [Configuring the Data Mapping](#configuring-the-data-mapping).
 - **Custom 02** -- This should be set to the word "True" if you want to have the new issues submitted to JIRA be submitted using a specified SecurityLevel.
 If you're not using the security level feature of JIRA, leave the field blank.
 - **Custom 03** -- This determines how the synchronization of incidents works:
-    - **Default (leave blank)** -- By default, SpiraTeam will log new incidents in JIRA that were originally created in SpiraTeam.
-It will also log new issues from JIRA in SpiraTeam.
-Updates will only occur from JIRA SpiraTeam. *This is the recommended option for most users.*
+    - **Default (leave blank)** -- By default the plugin will log new issues from SpiraTeam to JIRA, and from JIRA to SpiraTeam.
+Updates will only occur from JIRA to SpiraTeam. *This is the recommended option for most users.*
-    - **"True"** -- If you enter the word "True" in this setting, the plugin will restrict synchronization to only loading new incidents from SpiraTeam \> JIRA and updating existing items.
+    - **"True"** -- If you enter the word "True" in this setting, the plugin will log new issues from SpiraTeam to JIRA.
+It will NOT log new issues from JIRA into SpiraTeam.
+Updates will only occur from JIRA to SpiraTeam..
 This is useful if you want to prevent existing issues in JIRA from being loaded into SpiraTeam.
     - **"Both"** -- If you enter the word "Both" in this setting, the plugin will allow full bidirectional synchronization of new incidents/issues and also updates to existing incidents/issues in both SpiraTeam and JIRA.
 This option should only be used if you have a well-defined set of workflows that make sense in both systems, and that do not conflict.\
 *This option is not recommended for novice users.*
 - **Custom 04** -- This should be set to a comma-separated list of IDs of any JIRA issue types that you want to be synchronized with SpiraTeam requirements instead of incidents.
 If you leave this blank, all JIRA issue types will be synchronized with incidents.